Today is International Dance Day, a day to celebrate the power and pleasure of dancing.

 As someone who has never been the most confident person in a “normal” room, I wholeheartedly believe that Dance has a role to play in making the world a better place to be.

 Admittedly, dance training can be infuriating and intimidating because nothing is ever enough.
-Theatrical and commercial dance styles demand that we strive for a level of perfection that is essentially unattainable.
+Theatrical and commercial styles demand that we strive for a level of perfection that is essentially unattainable.
 We want to jump higher, be more flexible, balance for longer, feel stronger.

 Perseverance and passion are essential for success in Dance – and in life as well.
 However, all dancers must come to understand that no matter how much importance we place on a flawless performance, it is the trying that really counts because there will always be something else that can be improved upon.